Last updated 1 day ago

 Keywords:

-Is it disrespectful to fly the flag at half mast for personal reasons?
+Is it disrespectful to fly a flag at half of-mast if I'm now not certain why?

-What should I do when I see a flag at half mast?
+What need to I do when I see a flag flying at half of-mast?

 If you do not agree with the answer provided to the question "Why are flags at half mast today?", we encourage you to send us your own response so that we can make changes on our website.